cunni319/plasma_GCA_2023/README.md

 ## Active and Inactive GCA vs. Healthy controls

 The following script is for reading in the results from 10-fold cross-validation for all Active GCA and Healthy control results as well as for all Inactive GCA and Healthy control results.
-A scatter plot is constructed for all results.
+A bar graph is constructed for all results.

 > ../src/Figure_5/Figure_5.ipynb